-As of 30 June 2021, the carrying values of the Assessed the objectivity, professional qualifications, independence, reputation and expertise of the Valuers:

-- Reviewed the valuation reports and noted that the Valuers' valuations are in accordance with Malaysian Valuation Standards; - Obtained an understanding of the methodology adopted by the Valuers in estimating the fair value of the investment properties and assessed whether such methodology is consistent with those used in the industry; - Interviewed the Valuers, discussed and challenged the significant estimates and assumptions used in their valuation process; - Evaluated the appropriateness of the assumptions used by the Valuers as inputs in their valuations; and - Engaged our Deloitte's valuation specialist as part of the audit process.
+Key audit matters w the scope of our audit responded to the key audit matters Valuation of Investment Properties and Our audit procedures, amongst others, included: Properties Held for Sale As of 30 June 2022, the carrying values of the investment properties and properties held for sales amounted to RM2,316,069,000 and RM186,200,000 representing 74% and 6% respectively of the Group's total assets. implementation of control surrounding valuation of investment properties.Assessed the objectivity, professional qualifications, independence, reputation and expertise of the Valuers; Valuers' valuations are in accordance with Malaysian Valuation Standards; Obtained an understanding of the methodology adopted by the Valuers in estimating the fair value of the investment properties and properties held for sale and assessed whether such methodology is consistent with those used in the industry; Interviewed the Valuers, discussed and challenged the significant estimates and assumptions used in their valuation process; Evaluated the appropriateness of the assumptions used by the Valuers as inputs in their valuations; and Engaged our Deloitte's valuation specialist as part of the audit process. sensitive underlying estimates and assumptions. relation to valuation of investment properties and properties held for sales in the financial statements.